MHTSM/MHTSM/README.md

-Likes to programme , solve code issues and wanna help in general pfp looks cool and realistic even though its not me btw
+Bug testing , programme and wanna help in general.